Pfizer says its COVID-19 vaccine is safe and effective for children between the ages of 5 and 11, based on trial data collected from over 2,200 kids.

-Nearly half of all Americans have received at least one dose of the three available COVID-19 vaccines, according to the Centers for Disease Control and Prevention (CDC)—a big milestone in the fight to end the coronavirus pandemic.
-But there’s still a major population that still hasn’t been vaccinated: children.
+Two-thirds of all eligible Americans have received at least one dose of the three available COVID-19 vaccines, according to the Centers for Disease Control and Prevention (CDC)—a big milestone in the fight to end the coronavirus pandemic.
+But there’s still a major population that still hasn’t been vaccinated: children under age 12.

-But what about children in the younger age groups?
+While the FDA reviews Pfizer’s trial data, vaccinations for older kids will continue, bringing the country one step closer to herd immunity.
+But as cases explode among school-age people, when can younger children expect to be eligible for the COVID-19 vaccines?
 Here, doctors explain when kids under age 12 may be able to be vaccinated, plus why it’s crucial they get their jabs, too.

-Adults were prioritized because they were the most susceptible to severe illness, says Adam Keating, M.D., a pediatrician at Cleveland Clinic in Wooster, OH.
-But now that the vaccines have become widely available, children are next in line.
+Adults were prioritized in clinical trials of the COVID-19 vaccines because they were the most susceptible to severe illness, says Adam Keating, M.D., a pediatrician at Cleveland Clinic in Wooster, OH.
+But now that the vaccines have become widely available, children are next in line—just in time to address a massive increase in SARS-CoV-2 cases among kids.

 “The older a child gets, the more their bodies are going to behave like a young adult,” Dr. Messina explains.
-That’s why older children, ages 12 and up, will be the second group to be cleared for vaccinations.
+That’s why older children, ages 12 and up, were the second group to be cleared for vaccinations.

-After that, the next group studied and approved will likely be school age children, from about 5 to 11 years old.
+Now, the next group studied and approved will likely be school-age children, from about 5 to 11 years old.
 Younger kids will require even more research, meaning they’ll probably be the last to receive approval.

 When will kids be able to get COVID-19 vaccines?